Alcaraz sends Spain into last 8 of Davis Cup Finals

 Italy was already assured a place in the quarterfinals but it secured top spot in Group A with a 2-1 victory over Sweden and a matchup against Group D runner-up the United States.

-Fabio Fognini and Simone Bolelli won the deciding doubles, beating André Göransson and Dragoș Nicolae Mădăraș 7-6 (2), 6-2.
+Fabio Fognini and Simone Bolelli won the deciding doubles, beating Andre Goransson and Drago?
+Nicolae Madara?
+7-6 (2), 6-2.

 Sweden had needed a 3-0 win over Italy to progress and its hopes were dashed when Matteo Berrettini eased to a 6-4, 6-4 victory over Elias Ymer, whose younger brother Mikael Ymer then went on to beat Jannik Sinner 6-4, 3-6, 6-3.